Trustworthy-AI-UU-NKI/MultitaskLearning_ICH_Prognosis/README.md

 ### Dataset

-All experiments were conducted using the open-source Head-CT 2D/3D images with and without ICH prepared for Deep Learning. dataset.
+All experiments were conducted using the open-source Head-CT 2D/3D images with and without ICH prepared for Deep Learning dataset.
 You can ask for access to the dataset at this [link](https://digital.csic.es/handle/10261/275792).

 ### Training

 To launch the training of one of the available models run the following:

 ```
-python /PATH_TO_REPO/train.py
+python /PATH_TO_REPO/"name_model".py
 ```

 ### Aknowledgments